Express Solicitors office

 The Legal Cheek View

 Fancy joining the first claimant personal injury firm in the UK to offer pupillage?
 Then look no further than Manchester-based PI specialist Express.
 After starting life in the year 2000, Express has quickly grown into one of the leading personal injury law firms in the country and, after years of expansion, it is now building a strong team of in-house advocates.
-Express offered its first four pupillage positions in 2023 and will offer a further four this year to the select few aspiring barristers lucky enough to tag along on their mission to becoming the UK’s leading personal injury specialist.
+Express offers up to four pupillages to aspiring barristers lucky enough to tag along on their mission to becoming the UK’s leading personal injury specialist.

-You’ll be joining a close-knit team of twelve, led by four barristers, including head Nyssa Crorie.
+You’ll be joining a close-knit team led by head Nyssa Crorie.
 As you might imagine, experience here comes thick and fast.
-The set aims to get new recruits on their feet and participating in court hearings during the first six months of their training (rather than waiting until their second six as at most chambers).
+The firm aims to get new recruits on their feet and participating in court hearings during the first six months of their training (rather than waiting until their second six as at most chambers).
 Insiders say the work, which consists of medical negligence and personal injury claims (as well as the more traditional RTA and accident-at-work cases) is “varied, complex and interesting”.
 What’s more, you’re working on cases that have a direct personal impact, alongside a young and passionate team!

-And if that wasn’t enough, aspiring pupils can look forward to doing all this new and exciting work in an equally new and exciting £4.4 million office space in Wythenshawe, Manchester.
+And if that wasn’t enough, aspiring pupils can look forward to doing all this new and exciting work in an equally impressive £4.4 million office space in Wythenshawe, Manchester, where they will work alongside Express solicitors.
 Current juniors tell us Express’ new abode is “very modern” and comes equipped with an onsite gym, showers and a roof terrace!
-There’s also a “town hall” space which is used for eating, and comes equipped with pool, foosball and ping pong tables — even if our spies tell us this is currently being used for storage.
+There’s also a “town hall” space which is used for eating, and comes equipped with pool, foosball and ping pong tables.

 Continue reading